-We have compiled this list of FAQ’s to answer specific questions, as well as to help you browse various topics to deepen your understanding of the technology involved, the solar industry in general and why it is so important to use a reputable solar installer such as Solaray.
+We have compiled this list of solar power FAQ to answer specific questions, as well as to help you browse various topics to deepen your understanding of the technology involved, the solar industry in general and why it is so important to use a reputable solar panels installer such as Solaray.

 Solaray has an extensive track record of supplying and installing quality Solar Systems, whilst providing the best customer service levels available in the industry today.

-Our products are selected to provide the best combination of efficiency, performance and value for money.
-This, together with our customer service approach and rigorous installation standards, means you can be assured that a Solaray System represents the best available and cost effective solution on the market.
+We selected our products to provide the best combination of efficiency, performance and value for money.
+This, together with our customer service approach and rigorous installation standards, means you can have confidence that a Solaray System represents the best available and cost effective solution on the market.

 Solar Power Rebates in NSW- How it all works

-There has never been a better time to buy a solar power system in NSW as system prices continue to fall and great incentives are still in place for eligible households.
+There has never been a better time to buy a solar power system in Sydney or Melbourne.
+System prices continue to fall and great incentives are still in place for eligible households.
 In NSW there are two main financial incentives for installing solar panels:

 - Small Scale Technology Certificates– which can be used to reduce the purchase price of your system.